mraunak/rules_ml_toolchain/README.md

 For details, look at the `.bazelrc` file, specifically the `clang_local` configuration.

 ### GPU Hermetic tests
-Project supports GPU hermetic builds on Linux x86_64 and requires machine with NVIDIA GPU
+Project supports GPU hermetic builds on Linux x86_64 / aarch64.
+Running tests requires a machine with an NVIDIA GPU.

-You could run hermetic tests with help of command:
+Hermetic tests could be run with the help of the command:
 ###### Build by Clang
 `bazel test //cc/tests/gpu:all --config=build_cuda_with_clang --config=cuda --config=cuda_libraries_from_stubs`